sidratools/GenomicDB_Scripts/README.md

    Alternatively, user can specify one or more following options:
      OPTIONS:
        -P | --project   Your project directory, where all the results will be created (by default, /gpfs/home/naga is used).
        -D | --directory  Your gVCF files directory, where all the gVCF files available (by default, /gpfs/home/naga is used).
-       -R | --reference                 Your Reference file (by default, the GATK REFERENCE will be get it from gVCF files ).
+       -R | --reference:  Your Reference file (by default, the GATK REFERENCE will be get it from gVCF files ).
        -N | --cores      No. of cores to be used for data-parallelization (Required).
        -h | --help       Display this help message

 Different use cases: